jorgeramira/ha-plant-tracking/README.md

 These values are used in the dashboard and in daily alerts.

-## 🌳 Grouping Plants by Botanical Family
+## 🌳 Grouping plants by botanical family

 Each plant is assigned a **botanical family** (e.g. `Marantaceae`, `Strelitziaceae`).